awulkiew/graphical-debugging/README.md

 ##### Plot Watch

 Watch window displaying plot representation of variables in a single image.
+Type of plot can be set in **Options**.

 Supported containers of values convertible to double:
   * STL: array, vector, deque, list